 - Submit a Global Course Connection Proposal: Once you have identified a course partner, together you complete a Global Course Connection proposal and the Global Course Connections Information Table.
 Send the proposal and table to Simon Gray.

-- Attend the summer workshop: Faculty members whose Global Course Connections proposal has been accepted are eligible to attend the summer Global Course Connection workshop to be held on the campus of FLAME University (Pune, India) June 13-15, 2018.
+- Attend the summer workshop: Faculty members whose Global Course Connections proposal has been accepted are eligible to attend the summer Global Course Connection workshop to be held on the campus of American University in Bulgaria (Blagoevgrad, Bulgaria) June 29-July 1, 2019.
 Attending the workshop is not a requirement, but is highly recommended.
 Since space is limited, preference will be given to instructors who have not previously taught a Globally Connected Courses.
 Only course partners will be invited to the workshop; individual faculty members (e.g., half a course pair) cannot attend.

 - Offer the course: Instructors who submit the proposal and complete a Globally Connected Course will receive a $250 stipend at the end of the term once they have completed a course experience survey.